 One of the main reasons why customers abandon shopping carts is due to inconvenient checkout processes.

-These issues are even more marked in the mobile experience.
+These issues are even more marked in the mobile experience and can directly impact mobile conversion rates.
 This is certainly avoidable if a few important points are kept in mind.

 - Keep the mobile check out page as short as possible.

 - Don’t clutter the page with too many fields.

 - Don’t insist on the user creating an account to purchase.